sschueller/sschueller.github.io/content/posts/vyos-router-update/index.md

 ### DMZ (Hosted sites)

-For the services I am hosting directly from my connection like Matrix server and Mastadon I have a DMZ setup.
-All the services are behind a nginx reverse proxy which also deals with SSL certificates.
+For the services I am hosting directly from my connection, like Matrix server and Mastodon, I have a DMZ setup.
+All the services are behind an nginx reverse proxy which also deals with SSL certificates.

-I have a NAT rule going to the proxy as well as the approriate firewall settings
+I have a NAT rule going to the proxy as well as the appropriate firewall settings

 ```shell
 set nat destination rule 10443 description 'HTTPS to Ingress'